A Quick Introduction to Pd-Lua

 Pd's facilities for data structures, iteration, and recursion are somewhat limited, thus sooner or later you'll probably run into a problem that can't be easily solved by a Pd abstraction any more.
 At this point you'll have to consider writing an external object (or just external, for short) in a "real" programming language instead.
 Pd externals are usually programmed using C, the same programming language that Pd itself is written in.
 But novices may find C difficult to learn, and the arcana of Pd's C interface may also be hard to master.

 Enter Pd-Lua, the Pd programmer's secret weapon, which lets you develop your externals in the Lua scripting language.
 Pd-Lua was originally written by Claude Heiland-Allen and has since been maintained by a number of other people in the Pd community.
 Lua, from PUC Rio, is open-source (under the MIT license), mature, very popular, and supported by a large developer community.
 It is a small programming language, but very capable, and is generally considered to be relatively easy to learn.
 For programming Pd externals, you'll also need to learn a few bits and pieces which let you interface your Lua functions to Pd, as explained in this tutorial, but programming externals in Lua is still quite easy and a lot of fun.
+Using Pd-Lua, you can program your own externals ranging from little helper objects to full-blown synthesizers, sequencers, and algorithmic composition tools.
+It gives you access to Pd arrays and tables, as well as a number of other useful facilities such as clocks and receivers, which we'll explain in some detail.
+Pd-Lua also ships with a large collection of instructive examples which you'll find helpful when exploring its possibilities.

 Note that we can't possibly cover Pd or the Lua language themselves here, so you'll have to refer to other online resources to learn about those.
 In particular, check out the Lua website, which has extensive documentation available, and maybe have a look at Derek Banas' video tutorial for a quick overview of Lua.
 For Pd, we recommend the Pd FLOSS Manual at https://flossmanuals.net/ to get started.